Purity and 2-Calabi-Yau categories: Coherent completions around semisimple objects

 where $\Calg_k^{\leq 0}$ is the category of commutative $k$-linear dg algebras with cohomology concentrated in nonpositive degrees, and $\Sset$ is the category of simplicial sets.
 The prestack $\bm{\FM}$ is a stack if it satisfies descent with respect to hypercovers (see \cite{HAGII}). \smallbreak Equipping $\Calg_k$ with the class of weak equivalences given by quasi-isomorphisms, we obtain a simplicial enrichment $\mathscr{D}$.
 I.e. we define $\Map_{\Calg_k}$ to be the right derived functor of $\Hom_{\Calg_k}\colon \Calg_k\times (\Calg_k)^{\op}\rightarrow \Sset$ given by considering Hom sets as constant simplicial sets.
 Somewhat more explicitly, for cofibrant $A$ we can define

-where $\Omega^{\bullet}(\Delta^n)=k[x_0,\ldots,x_n,dx_0,\ldots,dx_n] /(\sum_i x_i-1,\sum_i dx_i)$. \smallbreak Given $A\in\Ob(\Calg_k)$ we define the derived stack
+where $\Omega^{\bullet}(\Delta^n)=k[x_0,\ldots,x_n,dx_0,\ldots,dx_n] /(\sum_i x_i-1,\sum dx_i)$ \smallbreak Given $A\in\Ob(\Calg_k)$ we define the derived stack

-We call a derived stack an affine derived stack if it is equivalent to $\Spec(A)$ for $A\in\Ob(\Calg_k)$, and a derived affine scheme if it is equivalent to $\Spec(A)$ for $A\in\Ob(\Calg_k^{\leq 0})$.
+We call a derived stack an affine derived stack if it is equivalent to $\Spec(A)$ for $A\in\Ob(\Calg_k)$, and a affine derived scheme if it is equivalent to $\Spec(A)$ for $A\in\Ob(\Calg_k^{\leq 0})$.
 The theory of affine derived stacks is developed in \cite{To06}.
-The paper \cite{BZN12} is a beautiful demonstration of derived affine stacks in action. \smallbreak The derived moduli stack $\bm{\FM}_{\mathscr{C}}$ is defined in \cite{To07} by
+The paper \cite{BZN12} is a beautiful demonstration of affine derived stacks in action. \smallbreak The derived moduli stack $\bm{\FM}_{\mathscr{C}}$ is defined in \cite{To07} by

 \begin{remark} To obtain a well-behaved derived stack (i.e. a geometric stack in the terminology of \cite{HAGII}) we should demand that $\mathscr{C}$ is finite type.
 Ensuring the good behaviour of $\bm{\FM}_{\mathscr{C}}$ will not be a concern in this paper, since we will restrict attention to a substack $\bm{\FM}$, or rather its classical truncation, which is defined as an Artin stack.
 In any case we point out that the (derived) preprojective algebra is manifestly finite type, as it is given by a semifree presentation.
 The dg category of coherent sheaves on a finite type scheme is also finite type by \cite{Ef20}.
 The derived multiplicative algebra and the fundamental group algebra almost admit semifree presentations as dg algebras, the first by definition, the second by \cite{Superpotentials}, except in both cases we take a localisation.
 That they are both finite type is then a consequence of \cite[Prop.2.8]{Ef20}. \end{remark}